archit2604/ERC-Summer-Assignment-2020/README.md

 Clone ERC-Summer-Assignment-2020:

-*Download the repository as a ZIP file
+1.Download the repository as a ZIP file

-*Unpack it
+2.Unpack it

-*Copy all the contents and paste them in your /catkin_ws/src
+3.Copy all the contents and paste them in your /catkin_ws/src

-*Now run:
+4.Now run:
 ```bash
 cd ~/catkin_ws
 catkin_make